Paul-Lez/TropicalNN.jl/README.md

 @show lenth(linear_regions)
 ```

-If this code was useful, please consider citing
+If this code was useful, please consider citing [https://arxiv.org/abs/2405.20174](this paper), using
 ```
 @article{lezeau2024tropical,
   title={Tropical Expressivity of Neural Networks},